 My daughter is 14 months quickly going on 2 years old.
 She is a very vocal little one and she tends to be very dramatic.
 I personally have no idea where she gets that from…She is smart for her age but not dramatically so.
 I am not one of those parents who think they have the smartest child in the world, I am very realistic.
+She is a sweet girl.
 She tends to be active but not too active.

 In general she is a good, even-tempered baby.
 She is super smiley and says hi to everyone she meets.
 This has been every day of her life up until this last week.